 Mapleworth Murders: From EPs Lorne Michaels and Seth Meyers comes this comedic mystery-procedural, written by and starring Paula Pell (A.P.
 Bio) and John Lutz (30 Rock).
 The show follows a murder mystery author who sets out to solve a spate of killings in her quaint, small town.

-The Fugitive: A modern, social media-infused update of the classic TV series (and 1993 Harrison Ford film), The Fugitive tells the tale of “blue-collar Mike Russo,” who must clear his name by tracking down the real perpetrator of a bombing in Los Angeles.
-Prison Break‘s Nick Santora is writing the series.
+The Fugitive: A modern, social media-infused update of the classic TV series (and 1993 Harrison Ford film), The Fugitive tells the tale of Mike Ferro (Logan‘s Boyd Holbrook), who must clear his name by tracking down the real perpetrator of a bombing in Los Angeles.
+Prison Break‘s Nick Santora is writing the series, and Kiefer Sutherland will play the cop hot on Ferro’s trail.

 The Now: Peter Farrelly (Green Book) brings you the story of a suicidal man whose brother and father have already died by suicide.
 For the sake of his mother, the man strives to turn things around, and learn to live in “the now.”